louisjeon/louisjeon/README.md

-# NLP researcher with interest in recent NLP advances and technologies.
+# NLP researcher with interest in recent advances in technologies.
 - Agentic AI
 - Improved transformer architectures
 - Efficient training at scale